Paolumaya/Maya-Lore/Characters/Specimen 8 - Maya & Sadie + Amber.md

 ## Description of Form:
 ### ***IMPORTANT NOTE: Due to the abnormal circumstances of her dual fusion, subject's body is not static.
 The following are the Subject's self-expressed "favorite forms"***
-- #### Most Commonly Observed Form ("Bipedal Taur"):
+- #### Most Common Form ("Bipedal Taur"):
 	- Subject's upper segment resembles a humanoid torso, with key differences being:
 		- A thin layer of white fur across the sides, back, shoulders, and head; brown fur on the stomach and arms, and pink skin on the face
 		- Subject has four arms rather than two.
-		- Humanoid neck has a permanent fluffy collar.
+		- Humanoid neck is long, and can inflate similarly to a Paolumu's neck.
-		- Two long tubes of fur extend from the back of subject's head, ending in the heads of the two Paolumu she bonded with
+		- Two long tubes of fur extend from the back of subject's head, ending in scaled-down versions of the heads of the two Paolumu she bonded with.
 		- Arms end in brown fur, looking similar to normal Paolumu legs, but lacking scales and with human-like hands.
 	- Lower half looks like a normal Paolumu, with the exception of having both male and female gonads.
 	- Abnormally large, far outstripping the size of the largest adult Paolumu on record at 1752.61 centimeters long.